a97410985/autocompletion_engine_experiment/notes/name_token_resolution.md

 ```text
   147 create_definition: $@1 NAME data_type column_atts
 ```
-NAME token woulbe be `column`
+NAME token would be `column`

 #### rule 221, 223
-These rule is not very precise.
-Expr symbol can be used by construct many symbol like opt_where, groupby_list, opt_having... , so maybe NAME token can be different.
+This rule is not very precise.
+Expr symbol can be used by construct many symbols like opt_where, groupby_list, opt_having..., so maybe the NAME token can be different.
 But we just use one level rule to resolute NAME token.
-If there are many error case.
-Then we need to consider use more level to resolute.
+If there are many error cases.
+Then we need to consider using more levels to resolute.

 ```text
   221 expr: NAME
 ```
-NAME token woulbe be `column`
+NAME token would be `column`

 ```text
   223 expr: NAME '.'
 NAME